Dysplasia in the stomach (gastric dysplasia)

 What does dysplasia in the stomach mean?

-Dysplasia in the stomach (gastric dysplasia) is a precancerous change that can turn into a type of stomach cancer called adenocarcinoma over time.
+Dysplasia in the stomach (also known as gastric dysplasia) is a precancerous change that can turn into a type of stomach cancer called adenocarcinoma over time.
 Another name for this condition is glandular intraepithelial neoplasia.

 Where in the stomach does dysplasia start?